Zephyr417/Sales-Performance-Analysis/README.md

+# Live Dashboard
+[View Tableau Dashboard](https://public.tableau.com/app/profile/ziang.liu5667/viz/salestransactiondata/MonthlySalesDataMonitoring)

 # Overview
 This project analyzes and monitors the monthly sales performance of a sample company using Tableau.
 It aims to provide a interactive dashboard which enables business stakeholders to track KPIs, identify trends, and uncover insights for better decision-making.
 This README file shows the data visualizations for June as an example.
-The full data for all months can be explored via the dashboard link below.
+The full data for all months can be explored via the dashboard link above.

-# Live Dashboard
-[View Tableau Dashboard](https://public.tableau.com/app/profile/ziang.liu5667/viz/salestransactiondata/MonthlySalesDataMonitoring)

 # Questions
 Below are the questions I want to answer: